jjneely at gmail dot com

 Operations and Systems Specialist

 - Lead architect of NC State University’s Linux deployment.
 Continued project lead of NCSU Realm Linux.
-Support of over 2,000 workstations and servers.
+Support of over 2,000 workstations and servers and more than 100,000 users.

 - Technical lead for the deployment of Red Hat Enterprise Linux throughout the University of North Carolina System’s 16 universities.